mitchsayre/typescript-node-template/README.md

-# TypeScript Project Template For Node.js
+# TypeScript Project Template for Node.js
 A TypeScript project template for Node.js targeting ES2022.
 Includes support for debugging in VSCode.

 ## Getting started